-For example, MnDOT has adopted a yearly target of 372 fatalities in 2019 (2020 targets were not made at the time of the February 2020 update), while the APO selected a yearly target of 8.6 fatalities for 2020.
-The APO's regional 2018 baseline measurement for fatalities was 8.6.
+For example, MnDOT has adopted a yearly target of 372 fatalities, while the APO selected a yearly target of 8.8 fatalities.
+The APO's regional 2017 baseline measurement for fatalities was 8.6.
 It is unclear what supporting MnDOT's target would mean in this context or how it would help the APO to target investment funding.
 By electing to pursue targets more relevant to the regional baseline, the APO can better evaluate the effectiveness of its roadway safety and more efficiently monitor changes in this and other roadway safety numbers.